BAVI-BOOP/travel-website-traven/README.md

 ## The challenge
-The aim of this project is to make hotel and flight reservations from different parts of the world using two different APIs.
+The aim of this project is to make hotel and flight reservations from different parts of the world using two different APIs.The website can be translated in 4 languages and İt is multipage.
+You can go to links in navbar
 <a href="https://rapidapi.com/davidtaoweiji/api/priceline-com">Priceline API <a/>
 <a href="https://rapidapi.com/apidojo/api/hotels4/">Hotels API <a/>